cre-dev/xml2db/docs/how_it_works.md

 The last step is to merge the temporary tables data into the target tables, while enforcing deduplication, keeping relationships, etc.

-This is done by issuing a sequence of `update` and `insert` SQL statements using `sqlalchemy`, in a single transaction.
+This is done by issuing a sequence of `update` and `insert` SQL statements using `sqlalchemy`, in a single transaction (default) or in multiple transactions.

 The process boils down to:

 * inserting missing records into the target tables,